 Geekbench 5: 901 Single-Core / 3266 Multi-Core

-It’s the fastest Qualcomm processor out there, and it fits in a huge chunk of RAM, so the Find X2 Pro never lacks performance.
-The results put it ahead in tests against the Exynos-powered Samsung Galaxy S20 Plus and phones with the Snapdragon 855 Plus, like the Asus ROG Phone 2.
+It’s basically the quickest Qualcomm processor you can find , and it also slides into a very large RAM block, so the Find X2 Pro never really goes short on speed or power.
+The results seem to place it ahead in the trials versus the Exynos-powered Samsung Galaxy S20 Plus , and also against phones built on the Snapdragon 855 Plus, like the Asus ROG Phone 2.

 I had some problems with the calls.
 While reception is strong according to the icon and technically doesn’t fall apart, I often have trouble hearing callers and vice versa.
 Looks like I’m in an area with poor coverage and cut out before reconnecting.
 The problem is unique to the Find X2 Pro.
 It’s intermittent, so not every call is affected, suggesting it’s a software issue.